Articulation exercises for stuttering

 #4 Expression

-In this exercise, you're still articulating on the same "Ah-O-E-U," but now you're getting closer to speaking by going from thinking to connecting.
+In this exercise, you're still articulating on the same "Ah-O-E-U," but now you're getting closer to speaking by going from thinking to the eye-contact and connecting with another person.

 Thinking and connecting are two major modes when it comes to speaking interaction.
 Give yourself permission to explore and stay in both modes.